Arithmetic volumes of unitary Shimura varieties: Connections with the Kudla-Rapoport conjecture

-Theorem \ref{thm:intro main} is closely related to a conjecture of Kudla-Rapoport \cite{KRunitaryII} on the degrees of arithmetic $0$-cycles on integral models of unitary Shimura varieties.
-Briefly, to a $\kk$-hermitian space $V$ of signature $(n-1,1)$ one can attach a Shimura variety $\mathcal{S}_V$ (see the discussion in \S \ref{ss:outline} below), endowed with a family of arithmetic $0$-cycles $\widehat{\mathcal{Z}}_V(T)$ indexed by $n\times n$ hermitian matrices $T$.
+Theorem \ref{thm:intro K volume} is closely related to a conjecture of Kudla-Rapoport \cite{KRunitaryII} on the degrees of arithmetic $0$-cycles on integral models of unitary Shimura varieties.
+Briefly, the Shimura variety $\mathcal{S}_V$ is endowed not just with the family of Kudla-Rapoport divisors of the previous section, but with special cycles in all codimensions.
+In particular, it carries a family of arithmetic $0$-cycles $\widehat{\mathcal{Z}}_V(T)$ indexed by $n\times n$ hermitian matrices $T$.
 The conjecture of Kudla-Rapoport predicts that the arithmetic degrees of these $0$-cycles should agree with the Fourier coefficients of the derivative of an Eisenstein series on the quasi-split unitary group $\Uni(n,n)$.

-For those $0$-cycles with $\det(T)\neq 0$, and supported at primes $p\nmid D$, the Kudla-Rapoport conjecture is now a theorem of Li-Zhang \cite{LZ}.
-The relevance of Theorem \ref{thm:intro main} is to the degenerate cases in which $\det(T)=0$, and especially to the most degenerate case $T=0$.
-In this case the associated arithmetic $0$-cycle is, up to some correction factors at the primes $p\mid D$, the $n$-fold iterated intersection of a certain hermitian line bundle $\widehat{\mathcal{L}}_V$ on $\mathcal{S}_V$.
-In other words, the Kudla-Rapoport conjecture predicts that the arithmetic volume of $\widehat{\mathcal{L}}_V$ is essentially the constant term of the derivative of an Eisenstein series.
+For those $0$-cycles with $\det(T)\neq 0$, the Kudla-Rapoport conjecture is now a theorem of Li-Zhang \cite{LZ} and He-Li-Shi-Yang \cite{HLSY}, who prove the unramified and ramified cases, respectively.
+The relevance of Theorem \ref{thm:intro K volume} is to the degenerate cases in which $\det(T)=0$, and especially to the most degenerate case $T=0$.
+In this case the associated arithmetic $0$-cycle is, up to some correction factors at the primes $p\mid D$, the $n$-fold iterated intersection of the hermitian line bundle $\widehat{\tautmod}_V$ (or $\widehat{\taut}_V$) on $\mathcal{S}_V$ appearing above.
+In other words, the Kudla-Rapoport conjecture predicts that the arithmetic volume of $\widehat{\tautmod}_V$ is essentially the constant term of the derivative of an Eisenstein series.

-The calculation of the arithmetic volume of $\widehat{\mathcal{L}}_V$, which is intertwined with the proof of Theorem \ref{thm:intro main}, can be found in Corollary \ref{cor:other volumes}.
-We have not attempted to compare this formula with the constant term of an Eisenstein series, in part because it is not clear precisely which Eisenstein series one should work with.
-The Eisenstein series should be constructed from local data, and it remains an open problem to determine precisely which data one should choose at $p\mid D$ in order to make the Kudla-Rapoport conjecture true for \emph{all} choices of $T$.
-Similarly, because of subtleties at the primes dividing $D$, the precise relation between the arithmetic degree of $\widehat{\mathcal{Z}}_V(0)$ and the arithmetic volume of $\widehat{\mathcal{L}}_V$ is not completely clear.

 We expect that the proof of Theorem \ref{thm:intro main} makes accessible more degenerate cases of the Kudla-Rapoport conjecture, beyond the most degenerate case $T=0$.
-For example, it seems likely that our methods could be used to approach cases in which $T$ has small rank, or in which
+For example, consider a matrix of the form